-About 40 miles away from Thousand Palms Oasis Preserve is a community built to resemble an Old West movie set.
+About 40 miles from Thousand Palms Oasis Preserve is a community built to resemble an Old West movie set.

 To get there, we take Dillon Road to Highway 62, pass through Morongo Valley, and turn left on Pioneertown Road in the Yucca Valley before reaching the West entrance to Joshua Tree National Park.